 \begin{proof} Let $\pi_1(M)_{A^t=B}\to \mathbb{Z}_2$ be the homomorphism which kills all elements in $\pi_1(M)$ and maps $t$ to $\bar{1}\in \mathbb{Z}_2$.
 Then the kernel $H$ is an index two subgroup of $\pi_1(M)*_{A^t=B}$.

-Then $H$ has a graph of group structure such that the graph has two vertices, and two edges connecting these two vertices.
+The subgroup $H$ has a graph of group structure such that the graph consists of two vertices and two edges connecting these two vertices.
 The vertex groups are two copies of $\pi_1(M)$, and the edge groups are both infinite cyclic.
 So $H$ contains a subgroup which is a $\mathbb{Z}$-amalgamation of two copies of $\pi_1(M)$.
-Then Theorem \ref{singular} implies that $H$ is not LERF, and Lemma \ref{subgroup} implies $\pi_1(M)_{A^t=B}$ is not LERF. \end{proof}
+Then Theorem \ref{singular} and Lemma \ref{subgroup} imply that $\pi_1(M)_{A^t=B}$ is not LERF. \end{proof}